 Plastisol ink is the most common ink used in garment screen printing.
 PVC particles suspended in a liquid plasticizer make up the material.
 It is extremely robust, versatile, and simple to utilize in the screen printing process.

-Cons of plastisol ink screen printing however lies on the feel of the plastisol print.
+Cons of plastisol ink screen printing, however lies in the feel of the plastisol print.
 Since it is made up of plastic, it sits on the top of the fabric.
 The print on a plastisol ink shirt has a thicker feel.
-This obstructs the breathability of the skin through fabric.
-Along with that, it’s not considered environmentally friendly and sustainable due to it being plastic derived.
+This obstructs the breathability of the skin through the fabric.
+Also, it's not considered environmentally friendly and sustainable due to its being plastic-derived.

 Water based Ink Vs Plastisol Ink For Screen Printing